-When you are finished focusing press the Reset key on the Control Panel.
-The lens carriage will go back to its standard Rotary Home Position.
+When you are finished focusing press the Reset button on the Control Panel.
+The lens carriage will go back to its standard rotary Home position.
 You are now ready to start the job.

 Additional notes about focusing with the rotary.